cullyrs/MoneyManagementApp/README.md

 ### **Common Issues & Fixes**

 1. **MongoDB Connection Error**
-    - Ensure your credentials in `api.json` are correct.
+    - Ensure your credentials in `config.env` are correct.
     - Make sure your **MongoDB IP whitelist includes your machine**.
 2. **Modules Not Found**
     - Run `npm install` to install missing dependencies.